l1nuxkid/No-Nmap/README.md

 # No-Nmap
 #What You Do When There Is No Network Scanner in Shell.
-# 🔍 Bash TCP Port Scanners – 2-Liner Collection
+# 🔍 2-Liner TCP Port Scanners in Bash, Netcat, and Python

 This repository contains a collection of simple **2-liner Bash scripts** for basic **TCP port scanning** using `/dev/tcp`.
 These scanners are great for quick enumeration, learning, or scripting during CTFs or pentesting engagements.